-To keep data secure, Shredall doesn’t recommend selling any IT equipment or parts of for reuse or refurbishment by third parties.
+To keep data secure, Shredall SDS Group doesn’t recommend selling IT equipment or parts of for reuse or refurbishment by third parties.
 In our opinion, shredding and recycling electronic items is the best way to protect confidentiality.

-Shredall has a target to recycle 100% of non-contaminated waste as part of our ISO 14001 Environmental Management Certification.
+Shredall SDS Group has a target to recycle 100% of non-contaminated waste as part of our ISO 14001 Environmental Management Certification.

 - Get in touch to arrange a date and time for equipment to be collected.
 We can destroy hard drives, servers, memory products, monitors, towers, printers, photocopiers and laptops.

-- Our fully background checked staff will load equipment into their vehicle and give you the appropriate duty-of-care documents (e.g. a hazardous waste consignment note).
+- Our fully DBS checked staff will load equipment into their vehicle and give you the appropriate duty-of-care documents (e.g. a hazardous waste consignment note).

 - We’ll use cutting-edge technology to destroy each product, making it completely impossible to reconstruct and recover the data.